My this has really been a trying time.

 Thatching roofs as they would have had to do with the classrooms or dorms.
 Middle photo shows a typical floor made from bamboo.

 Teachers and workers houses at Malalo.
 On the back of the photo Ina writes “The congregation built the teachers and workers at Malalo.
 They have 2 rooms and a veranda.
 They’ve had to build places to cook outside.
 Now most of them have beds and tables.
-They’ve cut the screens to spit beetlenut out so we refuse to replace them.
-AL has been trying to get the houses wired with electricity and the post is there with the wire dangling. “ The last 4 photos are student housing
+They’ve cut the screens to spit beetle nut out so we refuse to replace them.
+Al has been trying to get the houses wired with electricity and the post is there with the wire dangling. “ Teacher and student housing

 You can visit the JOURNALS OF KAREN McCANN where she journals about her experiences as a short term teacher in PNG during the early 1960’s.